dan-visioni/dan-visioni.github.io/_pages/about.md

 I also dabble in... other, [lighter](https://www.cambridge.org/core/journals/international-journal-of-astrobiology/article/abs/detection-of-preindustrial-societies-on-exoplanets/2F1C14870F756707F4808D2045AAA80C) things ;)

 You can contact me ad dv224 -at- cornell dot edu.
-I'm always happy to respond to your questions related to what I do!
+If you have questions about what I do or my publications - or if you are a student looking for advices on how to navigate the academic environment - don't hesitate to contact me!